Guidelines

 4.6.3.
 Primary Hyperoxaluria [692]

-Therapeutic options for preventing calcium oxalate crystallisation include hyper-diuresis, alkaline citrates, magnesium, and Lumasiran, an RNAi agent, a new treatment for reducing the synthesis of oxalate of PH type 1 [638].
+Therapeutic options for preventing calcium oxalate crystallisation include hyper-diuresis, alkaline citrates, magnesium and RNAi agents, Lumasiran and Nedosiran (the latter not yet approved for use by EMA).
+These are new treatments for reducing the synthesis of oxalate of PH type 1 [733].
+Lumasiran has been shown to decrease oxaluria, oxalaemia and stone recurrences.
+It stabilises GFR and may improve nephrocalcinosis [734,735].

 Treatment regimens are:

-Lumasiran can reduce the urinary oxalate excretion in primary hyperoxaluria type 1.
+Lumasiran reduces the urinary oxalate excretion and stone recurrences in primary hyperoxaluria type 1.1b

 Enteric hyperoxaluria is a particularly problematic condition in patients with intestinal malabsorption of fat.
-This abnormality is associated with a high risk of stone formation and is seen after intestinal resection and malabsorptive bariatric surgery, as well as in Crohn’s disease and pancreas insufficiency.
+This abnormality is associated with a high risk of stone formation and is seen after intestinal resection and malabsorptive bariatric surgery, as well as in Crohn’s disease and pancreatic insufficiency.
 In addition to hyperoxaluria, these patients usually present with hypocitraturia due to loss of alkali.
 Urine pH is usually low, as are urinary calcium and urine volume.
-All these abnormalities contribute to high levels of supersaturation with calcium oxalate, crystalluria, stone formation, and less frequently to nephrocalcinosis and CKD.
+All these abnormalities contribute to high levels of supersaturation with calcium oxalate, crystalluria, stone formation and, less frequently, to nephrocalcinosis and CKD.
 Specific preventive measures are:

 • restricted intake of oxalate-rich foods [667];